aubreyyan/openapi-converter-maven-plugin/README.md

 please include this plugin definition sequentially after springdoc's plugin and, because they both occur in the same LifecyclePhase, will automatically generate your `openapi.yaml` with your desired specification.

-Furthermore, you will have to add `convertOpenApiDocs` as an executiion goal to the plugin definition, in line with springdoc's.
+You will have to add `convertOpenApiDocs` as an execution goal to the plugin definition, in line with springdoc's.

 Example: